farce1/automatic-reminder/README.md

-# auto-reminder
+# Automatic Email Reminder
-Home duties reminder automation
+Schedule reminder to be sent via Email to specific group of people.